geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 	‎When prompted to continue, enter **Y** to select **Yes**.  <br/>

 	‎**Important:** The command that you run in this step turns off Directory Synchronization, which if left turned Off, would trigger all synchronized identities to be changed to cloud-only identities.
-Obviously, this is not something you would do in a real-world environment if you want to maintain synchronized accounts.
+Obviously, this is not something you would do in a real-world environment if you wanted to maintain synchronized accounts.
 Directory Synchronization is turned off here so that you can make the necessary corrections to Scotty’s accounts, at which time you will enable synchronization so that you can run a forced sync to apply your changes.
 It’s very important that you understand the implications of turning off Directory Synchronization as well as the rare cases such as this when you would need to do so.

 7. Select your **Internet Explorer** icon from the taskbar.
 There’s an email address associated with Adatum’s accepted domain that you must add as an email alias for Scotty’s on-premises and Microsoft 365 accounts. <br/>